Venus Retrograde – Venus’ Descent Into The Underworld

 Venus retrograde happens exactly at the end of a Venus cycle when Venus shifts from an evening star to a morning star.

-Venus changes her clothes from an evening lady to a morning warrior.
+Venus changes her clothes and metamorphoses from an evening beauty into a morning warrior.

-When retrograde, Venus has to leave behind her beautiful evening gown and embrace the purity of nature.
-This is the rebirth of Venus.
+When retrograde, Venus has to leave behind her beautiful evening gown (Venus evening star) and embrace the purity of nature (Venus morning star).

 Venus retrograde is nothing else but Venus’ rebirth.